vahemesw/Kafka-Connect-Cassandra-CosmosDB/README.md

 ## How to use Cosmos DB Cassandra as Kafka Connect Source

 1. Setup Confluent and stream reactor .
 See http://docs.datamountaineer.com/en/latest/install.html#install for details.
+This will start the zookeeper, Kafka, schema-registry, kafka-rest  and connect.

 2. Use cqlsh to create the table and insert data
 To connect to Cosmos DB Cassandra, you can launch cqlsh with following command